deadshot465/owoify-go/README.md

 Seriously, if you have seen my other ports, you probably have already known the details.

 ## Reason for development
-Because [Golang index](https://index.golang.org/index) doesn't have any owoify package.
+Because [pkg.go.dev](https://pkg.go.dev/) doesn't have any owoify package.
 And since I have already ported it to several languages, I might as well just keep porting it.

 ## Install instructions
 On command line, simply run: